tamotam-com/tamotam-website/README.md

 - Good project structure.
 - Support for TypeScript is well.
 - Up-to-date dependencies.
+- Analytics could've been added when developing (landing) pages, but as a fair point if it aims to be just for creating component it's unnecessary.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).